macvfx/p5ArchiveCheck/README.md

 ## How to Use
 1. Open the P5 Archive Manager application.
 2. Add a remote P5 server with "Managed Servers"
+   a.
+Configure a server name
+   b.
+Add the IP
+   c.
+Set the Port (default is 9001)
+   d.
+Add a user name
+   e.
+Select a P5 Archive Index (default is Default-Archive)
-3. Select a server to use.
+4. Select a server to use.
-4. Drag any folder onto the main window.
+5. Drag any folder onto the main window.
-5. Click on "Run Verification Check" to begin verification.
+6. Click on "Run Verification Check" to begin verification.
-6. Note: You can drop files to check then select a server, which allows you to check various servers.
+7. Note: You can drop files to check then select a server, which allows you to check various servers.
-7. Watch the live progress updates.
+8. Watch the live progress updates.
-8. When complete, the csv of archived files and their metadata, or the list of files not archived, are listed in the app so you can open and inspect as needed
+9. When complete, the csv of archived files and their metadata, or the list of files not archived, are listed in the app so you can open and inspect as needed
 ## Output Files
 - A list of files NOT archived (if any).
 - A CSV listing all archived files with metadata.